CELPIP Writing Task 2: Samples with Answers & Templates

 Sample Question: Flexible Work Policy

-Model Answer (CLB 9+) - 187 words
+Model Answer (CLB 9+) - 185 words

-Why This Scores CLB 9+:
+Why this scores CLB 9+:

-- Clear position stated immediately
+- Clear option choice stated immediately (Option A)

 - Specific examples with data (90 minutes, Toronto)

-- Sophisticated vocabulary (substantial, considerable, redirect)
+- Sophisticated vocabulary (substantial, considerable, redirect, manageable, partially-used)

-- Smooth transitions (Furthermore, However, Overall)
+- Smooth transitions (First, Second, To address that, Overall)

-- Proposes solutions to concerns
+- Proposes solutions to concerns about isolation

 Sample Question: Public Transit Funding